 Winterthur offers a medieval old town and the largest continuous pedestrian zone in Europe.
-Old magnificent mansions, the town hall passage and the Fischermädchenbrunnen are popular sights.
+Old magnificent mansions, the town hall passageway and the Fischermädchenbrunnen fountain are popular sights.
 In addition, 17 museums alone show that Winterthur is rightly considered a city of culture.
 An above-average number of the museums are sophisticated art collections, some of which originate from private estates.
-Every year at the end of September, Winterthur hosts the Open Doors.
-Artists from the city then open their studios to visitors interested in art.
+Every year at the end of September Winterthur hosts the "Open Doors".
+During the festival, artists from the city open their studios to visitors interested in art.

 Baden is a town known both as a spa town and as a cultural town.
-The 47 degree hot thermal water, in which even the Romans bathed, bubbles up from eighteen springs here.
+The 47 degree hot thermal water, in which even the Romans bathed, bubbles up from 18 springs here.
 Baden has a rich cultural scene.
 International cultural festivals are regularly held in the city.